 Officer response: The Alexandra Road Estate Management Guidelines (2006) is a conservation manual.
 The document was never formally adopted by the Council so this document is for guidance purposes only.
 The guidelines document is also 22 years old and much of the advice in them is now outdated - for example specification of certain products.
-Advice relating to the kitchens, bathrooms and electrical wiring in the guidance has been superseded by the shadow Heritage Partnership Agreement (this probably is not applicable to the heating and window proposals).
+Advice relating to the kitchens, bathrooms and electrical wiring in the guidance has been superseded by the shadow Heritage Partnership Agreement).
+This document was geared specifically towards the Better Homes programme works for the Council-owned dwellings, so covered kitchens, bathrooms and internal electrical wiring in Council-owned flats only but is also referenced for alterations to these areas in leaseholder flats.
 In assessing the applications the Council has considered the relevant planning policy documents and supporting planning documents.